 Play at Full Tilt Poker!

-Gambling is an addiction, like most other addictions, there are many different ways to treat the addiction, now there might be a healthy way, as researchers have suggested that a health food supplement could actually curb the urge to gamble.
+Gambling is an addiction, and like most other addictions, there are many different ways to treat the addiction, now there might be a healthy way, as researchers have suggested that a health food supplement could actually curb the urge to gamble.

-There has been a recent study done the University of Minnesota, although it was a small study, it provided enough information to allow for a further look into the effects that a health food supplement helped lighten urges for gamblers.
+There has been a recent study done by the University of Minnesota, and although it was a small study, it provided enough information to allow for a further look into the effects that a health food supplement helped lighten urges for gamblers.

-Dr. John Grant was the lead scientist on the study he believes that while much more research needs to be done, there is a correlation to the supplement helping with addictions.
+Dr. John Grant was the lead scientist on the study and he believes that while much more research needs to be done, there is a correlation to the supplement helping with addictions.
 He was quick to point out that the supplement, N-acetyl, has been used on animals studies to help curb craving for cocaine.
 He later said that such addictions as cocaine are believed to involve the same circuitry in the brain.

-In Grant’s study, he tested 27 gambling addicts, supplied them with up to 1800 milligrams of the supplement.
+In Grant’s study, he tested 27 gambling addicts, and supplied them with up to 1800 milligrams of the supplement.
 Sixteen of those people tested reported that there was a benefit.
-Grant said, “they gambled less, their urges were less.”
+Grant said, “they gambled less, and their urges were less.”